ertyr/RecSys_group10/humanLog.md

     - done
 2. Tried to start making a user-item matrix of ratings
     - encounterred indexing error problem and wasting lots of time to solve it

+# 9 Octobre, 2023
+1. Maybe try to reindex then concatenate?